adriaandotcom/laspalmas.adriaan.io/_posts/2016-04-08-living-the-life.md

 Well, I still have to do the some thing as I did in Amsterdam; the thesis.
 Oh man, what a celebration will it be when I have my diploma.
 It becomes a red line in my life and I hope it ends soon.
 But okay, this is not very Las Palmas related, so one last time, what else?

 Sometimes I mis having beers with my fiends.
-Getting to know new people is cool, but also a little exhousting.
+Getting to know new people is cool, but also a little exhausting.
 I'm glad I choose to stay there for a minimum of 6 months because then you can really make friends.
 But missing friends, isn't that on of the reasons why you moved to a cheap flight destination?

 It was one of the reasons, indeed.
 I got an oversized appartment with 3 bedrooms, plenty of place to host friends.
 A friend was asking me, why do you spent this money on an appartment while you also could pay 50% less for a place you share with other people.